zakoudz/vendly-script/README.md

 ### What’s Included:
 1. Complete unencrypted source code with full Git history.
-2. Production-ready Docker deployment files (`INSTALL.md`, `SETUP.txt`).
+2. Production-ready Docker deployment files with integrated Tor configurations (`INSTALL.md`, `SETUP.txt`).
-3. 30 days of direct server architecture and deployment support.
+3. 30 days of direct server architecture, Tor routing, and deployment support.

 ### 📩 Secure Your License
 Connect with our development team directly to verify the live demo, discuss pricing, or inspect the codebase structure: